 It might help to join a Facebook community of other room parents where you can ask questions and get ideas from other room parents.

-Is there anything that room parents are required to do at your school that are not on the list?
+Is there anything that room parents are required to do at your school that is not on the list?
 Reach out and let us know, we would love to hear from you.